qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 Much has been discussed about the role of attention in transformer models, but in essence, this mechanism is responsible for capturing cross-token relationships.
 Each transformer module takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
 Both sequences are of the same length, with each token embedding being enriched by information from the other token embeddings at the current step.

-**Figure 3:** The mechanism which produces a sequence of output token embeddings.
+**Figure 3:** The mechanism that produces a sequence of output token embeddings.

 ![Output token embeddings](/articles_data/late-interaction-models/output-embeddings.png)